About the scheme

 Assessment of your application

-Your application will be assessed based on your individual circumstances and connection to the former Fiskville Training College.
+Your application will be assessed based on your individual circumstances and connection to the former Fiskville Training College whilst it was operational.
 It is important that you provide enough information in your application so that an assessment can be made.

 All assessments and decisions are independent of the Country Fire Authority.
 All decisions related to redress outcomes will be made by the scheme.